mission365/javascript/README.md

 # javascript
-A code repo for javascript from top to bottom.
+A code repo for javascript from bottom to top.